-Previous shift-reduce systems in dependency parsing \citep{dyer-etal-2015-transition}, constituency parsing \citep{Dyer2016}, AMR parsing \citep{ballesteros-al-onaizan-2017-amr} and task-oriented semantic parsing \citep{gupta-etal-2018-semantic-parsing,Einolghozati2019ImprovingSP} relied on \textit{Stack-LSTMs} for modeling state configurations.
-These architectures are based on LSTM recurrent neural networks \citep{Hochreiter97}, which were the mainstream in the natural language processing community until \citet{Vaswani2017} presented \textit{Transformers}.
-The neural architecture developed by \citet{Vaswani2017} provides a cutting-edge attention mechanism \citep{Bahdanau15} that outperforms systems implemented with LSTMs and, unlike recurrent neural networks, can be easily parallelized.
+Earlier shift-reduce systems in dependency parsing \citep{dyer-etal-2015-transition}, constituency parsing \citep{Dyer2016}, AMR parsing \citep{ballesteros-al-onaizan-2017-amr} and task-oriented semantic parsing \citep{gupta-etal-2018-semantic-parsing,Einolghozati2019ImprovingSP} relied on \textit{Stack-LSTMs} for modeling state configurations.
+These architectures are grounded in LSTM recurrent neural networks \citep{Hochreiter97}, which dominated the natural language processing community until \citet{Vaswani2017} introduced \textit{Transformers}.
+This neural architecture offers a cutting-edge attention mechanism \citep{Bahdanau15} that outperforms LSTM-based systems and, unlike recurrent neural networks, can be easily parallelized.
 This motivated \citet{fernandez-astudillo-etal-2020-transition} to design \textit{Stack-Transformers}.
 In particular, they use Stack-Transformers to replace Stack-LSTMs in shift-reduce dependency and AMR parsing, achieving remarkable gains in accuracy.

-In our research work, we adapt Stack-Transformers for modeling the buffer and stack structures of the described transition systems, and use them for developing novel shift-reduce task-oriented parsers.
-More in detail, we implement the following encoder-decoder architecture:
+In our research, we leverage Stack-Transformers to represent the buffer and stack structures of the described transition systems, employing them to construct innovative shift-reduce task-oriented parsers.
+Specifically, we implement the following encoder-decoder architecture:

-\paragraph{Encoder} Top-performing sequence-to-sequence approaches \citep{rogali2020,zhu-etal-2020-dont} directly use pre-trained models such as RoBERTa \citep{roberta} as the encoder of their neural architectures, performing a task-specific fine-tuning of this component during training.
-RoBERTa (\textit{A Robustly Optimized BERT Pretraining Approach}) is a language model that uses the same Transformer architecture as BERT \citep{devlin-etal-2019-bert} and it was pre-trained in masked word prediction on a large amount of data.
+\paragraph{Encoder} Top-performing sequence-to-sequence approaches \citep{rogali2020,zhu-etal-2020-dont} directly use pre-trained models like RoBERTa \citep{roberta} as the encoder in their neural architectures, conducting a task-specific fine-tuning during training.
+RoBERTa, short for "Robustly optimized BERT pretraining approach," employs the same Transformer architecture as BERT \citep{devlin-etal-2019-bert} and was pre-trained on masked word prediction using a large dataset.